-House Bill 2165 (2021) made changes to the OCVRP, specifically to the Charge Ahead Rebate program.
-DEQ needs to adjust its rules to account for these legislative changes to ensure successful on-going implementation of the program.
-The 2021 legislation went into effect on Jan.
+House Bill 2165 (2021) made changes to the Oregon Clean Vehicle Rebate Program, specifically to the Charge Ahead Rebate program.
+The EQC rules for the program need to be amended to conform to these legislative changes to ensure successful on-going implementation of the program.
+The 2021 legislation went into effect Jan.
 1, 2022, and applies to vehicles purchased or leased after that date.
-The EQC adopted temporary rules in November 2021 to ensure the program aligned with the effective date of the amended legislation.
-DEQ needs to adopt permanent rules, as the temporary rules expire on June 30, 2022, to ensure continuity of the program.
+The EQC adopted temporary rules in November 2021 (effective 1/1/2022) to ensure the program aligned with the effective date of the amended legislation.
+DEQ needs to establish permanent rules by EQC adoption, as the temporary rules expire on June 30, 2022, to ensure continuity of the program.